-I witnessed my Grandfather; my best friend; my idol; my confidant, pass away in front of me.
-What happened was so unbelievably tragic, the image of it was at the forefront of my mind every second of every day for months.
-Every time I blinked I could see him.
+I witnessed something so unbelievably tragic, the image of it was at the forefront of my mind every second of every day for months.
+Every time I blinked I could see it.

 That's when my depression came to an all time low.
 I was suffering from PTSD.
-I'd lost my best friend.
 I had nothing.
 Nothing in my life would ever be good again.
 It would be better if I simply, wasn't here.